 A one-term member of the Iowa State house of Representatives, McKercher J. "Mac" Randall was born on May 17, 1872, in Hartland, Iowa, being the son of John and Almeda Randall.
 The Randall family removed to Nebraska in the year following their son's birth and returned to Iowa in 1879.
 "Mac", as he was familiarly known, attended schools local to the Worth County area and went on to study at several colleges, including the Iowa State College in Ames, the Cornell University in Mt.
 Vernon and University at Iowa City.

 Randall earned his law degree from the last named school in 1901 and opened a law practice in the town of Lisbon, practicing here for several years.
 He would also serve a term as Mayor of Lisbon beginning in 1905.
 He married Katharine Stahl (1870-1970) in February 1897 and this union produced two sons, John David and Milo, the latter dying nine years before his father.
 McKercher Randall's obituary in the Lisbon Herald gives note that he was engaged as a minister for the United Evangelical Church while residing in Lisbon, and that "he was strength in itself in this profession, being deep and ready in the pulpit and tactful and sympathetic in the pastorate."

-Randall left Lisbon in 1908, and soon resettled in Cedar Rapids.
-He established another law practice here and also became active in social affairs in his new home, serving as the president of the Cedar Rapids school board and later was named grand master of the grand lodge of the Independent Order of Odd Fellows from 1914-1915.
+Mac Randall left Lisbon in 1908 and soon after resettled in Cedar Rapids.
+He established another law practice here and also became active in civic affairs in that city, serving as the president of the Cedar Rapids school board and later was the grand master of the grand lodge of the Independent Order of Odd Fellows from 1914-1915.

 This picture of McKercher J. Randall appeared in his obituary in the Lisbon Herald in May 1918.